Meet the veterinarians

 This passion for in-home veterinary care led me to Lap of Love, which focuses on compassionate care surrounding difficult end-of-life decisions.
 I am humbled each time I am welcomed into another person's home to help their family cope with the aging and eventual loss of their beloved pet.
 This is the work I was meant to do, and I am grateful to be where I belong.

-About Dr. Sara Hall
+About Dr. B Ankone

 About Dr. Melia Pitney